FAR -- Part 13

 (2) Justifications and approvals are required under this subpart only for sole source (including brand-name) acquisitions or portions of an acquisition requiring a brand-name.
 If the justification is to cover only the portion of the acquisition which is brand-name, then it should so state; the approval level requirements will then only apply to that portion.

-(ii) For a proposed contract exceeding $650,000, but not exceeding $12.5 million, the competition advocate for the procuring activity, designated pursuant to 6.501; or an official described in 6.304(a)(3) or (a)(4) must approve the justification and approval.
+(ii) For a proposed contract exceeding $700,000, but not exceeding $13.5 million, the advocate for competition for the procuring activity, designated pursuant to 6.501; or an official described in 6.304(a)(3) or (a)(4) must approve the justification and approval.
 This authority is not delegable.

 (b) Contract file documentation.
 The contract file must include --